jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 For J Data you can write the procedures in a higher level language, which nonetheless translates to assembly.

-I need to make a higher level language that does not perform tasks of the modules, but provides just the neccesary to specify automation between the modules.
+I need to make a higher level language that might not perform tasks of the modules, but provides just the neccesary to specify automation between the modules.

 ### Machine Code